-Mammillaria mystax is a cactus with a globose or shortly cylindrical, flat-topped, usually solitary stem with pyramid-shaped tubercles, white wool in the axils, and clusters of stout spines.
-The stem grows up to 6 inches (15 cm) tall, 4 inches (10 cm) in diameter, and can offset to form loose clumps with age.
-Spines are mostly appressed and variable in length, sometimes reaching up to 2.8 inches (7 cm).
-It has 1 to 4 central spines and 3 to 10 radial spines per areole.
+Mammillaria mystax is a cactus with a flat-topped, globose to short cylindrical, usually solitary stem with pyramid-shaped tubercles, white wool in the axils, and clusters of stout spines.
+The stem grows up to 6 inches (15 cm) tall and 4 inches (10 cm) in diameter.
+It can produce offsets to form loose clumps with age.
+Spines are mostly appressed and variable in length, sometimes reaching 2.8 inches (7 cm).
+It has 1 to 4 central and 3 to 10 radial spines per areole.
 The central spines are purplish with dark brown tips and usually up to 0.8 inches (2 cm) long, while the radial spines are white, often with darker tips and up to 0.3 inches (0.8 cm) long.
-Flowers are pink-purple with brownish midveins, up to 1 inch (2.5 cm) long with equal diameter, and appear in spring, forming a ring around the stem.
+Flowers are pink-purple with brownish midveins, up to 1 inch (2.5 cm) long, nearly equal in diameter, and appear in spring, forming a ring around the stem.
 Fruits are red, club-shaped, and up to 1 inch (2.5 cm) long.

 The specific epithet "mystax (MY-staks)" is a Latin noun meaning "mustache" and probably refers to the long twisted spines found on some specimens.

 How to Grow and Care for Mammillaria mystax

 Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
 If you are growing M. mystax indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 If possible, place the pot on the balcony or in the garden for extra light from spring to fall.